Are we heartbroken with the things that break the heart of God?

 Apart from that argument, however, no human culture is static and unchanging.
 Our world has become one huge global village.
 There's little chance for any society in our world today to live in total isolation.
 Even if they did, the culture of that society would not be frozen and unchanging.
 It would be in change.
 The issue for even seemingly inaccessible tribal groups is not change versus no change.
 Instead, the question is: What kinds of change?
 To the chagrin of anthropologists, research shows that they and those following in their wake have tended to be more disruptive to tribal cultures than missionaries have been.

 The plight of the Phoenician sailors on board the ship carrying Jonah underscores the powerlessness of false gods.
 Those sailors prayed fervently to what they thought were real gods.
-In spite of their prayers, the stormy winds blew more fiercely than ever.
+Despite those prayers, the stormy winds blew more fiercely than ever.

 The deities they trusted turned out to be as deaf, dumb, and powerless as the god that Elijah mocked on Mt.
 Carmel (1 Kings 18).
 In that story, the Lord God sent fire to consume an animal sacrifice on a stone altar.
 The pagan god Baal had been given a chance to do that first.
-No matter how fervently his worshipers prayed, the fire never came from him..
+No matter how fervently his worshipers prayed, the fire never came from him.
 The same God who sent the fire to Elijah's altar now stilled the raging storm around Jonah's boat.
-Clearly, the god of the sailors and the God that Jonah served were not the same being who was just being called by different names.
-Baal and the sailors' deities were clearly false gods.
+Clearly, the gods of the sailors and the God that Jonah served were not all the same being who was just being addressed by different names.
+Baal and the sailors' other deities were false gods.

 Jehovah God does not, of course, calm every storm.
 The Apostle Paul had to swim ashore on Malta when a storm wrecked his ship.
 Still, one clear message of Jonah's storm experience is that which God you serve is important.
 That's clear in the results of the prayers of the sailors.
 A little later, inside that fish, Jonah lamented the fate of idol worshipers.
 "Those who cling to worthless idols forfeit the grace that could be theirs," he said (Jonah 2:8, NIV).
 By saying "worthless idols," Jonah rules out a relativism that views all religions as having the same value.